helenzhupnyk/canadian_banks_stock_data_analysis/README.md

 ## Project Overview

-This project analyzes the stock performance of major Canadian banks over a specific period.
-By exploring historical stock data, we identify trends, assess market volatility, and derive insights to support informed investment decisions.
+This project aims to analyze the stock performance of major Canadian banks over a specific period.
+By leveraging historical stock data, we seek to identify trends, assess market volatility, and provide data-driven insights to support informed investment decisions.
 For a detailed analysis, refer to the full report: [Canadian Banks Stock Report](https://github.com/helenzhupnyk/canadian_banks_stock_data_analysis/blob/main/reports/Canadian_Banks_Stock_Report_draft1.pdf)

-## Repository Structure
+### Goals
+- Analyze historical stock price trends for major Canadian banks.
+- Assess market volatility and its impact on stock performance.
+- Identify correlations between stock price movements and external factors.
+- Develop predictive models to forecast future stock prices.
+- Present insights through interactive dashboards and reports.

+### Business Questions
+- What are the key trends in Canadian bank stock performance?
+- How volatile have these stocks been over time?
+- Can we predict future stock performance based on historical data?
+- How do different banks compare in terms of stability and returns?

+By answering these questions, we aim to provide actionable insights for investors and analysts.

 ## Repository Structure

 - [`data/`](https://github.com/helenzhupnyk/canadian_banks_stock_data_analysis/tree/main/data): Contains the raw and processed datasets used for analysis.
 - [`notebooks/`](https://github.com/helenzhupnyk/canadian_banks_stock_data_analysis/tree/main/notebooks): Jupyter notebooks detailing the data cleaning, exploration, and analysis processes.